compsocialscience/summer-institute/2026/stanford/pre_arrival.md

 - [Learn R](https://www.codecademy.com/learn/learn-r), Code Academy (requires registration)

-### Slack
+### Discord

-Before participating at SICSS-Stanford 2026, you should have an account in the SICSS Slack workspace.
-If you have not used Slack before, you should review these [getting started](https://slack.com/help/categories/360000049043-Getting-started) materials.
-Slack can be hard to use at first, but we've found that it is the best way to enable everyone to collaborate.
+Before participating at SICSS-Stanford 2026, you should have an account in the SICSS Discord workspace.
+If you have not used Discord before, you should review these [getting started](https://support.discord.com/hc/en-us/articles/360045138571-Beginner-s-Guide-to-Discord) materials.
+Discord can be hard to use at first, but we've found that it is the best way to enable everyone to collaborate.

 ### GitHub